symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

 The DynamicRouter service is set up with a repository.
-See the configuration section for how to change the route_repository_service and the following section on more details for the default `PHPCR ODM`_ based implementation.
+See the configuration section for how to change the route_repository_service and the following section on more details for the default `PHPCR-ODM`_ based implementation.

 You will want to configure the controller mappers that decide what controller will be used to handle the request, to avoid hardcoding controller names into